Cuiabá Esporte Clube: Supporters

 Since 2010 when Cuiabá began to invest more in its cast and was gaining prestige in its city earning local titles and having access to the third national division, quickly was gaining strength of the local press and of the inhabitants of the region, and with that strength increased very much their number of fans.
 In 2011 was founded its first organized fans, who had a reputation at all home games for being very festive, colorful and noisy.

+The highlight of this growth was during the 2018 Campeonato Brasileiro Série C finals, where Cuiabá broke the attendance record at the Arena Pantanal, previously belonging to a World Cup game, and gathered more than 41 thousand fans in the final of the competition.

 Stadium

 Cuiabá play their home games at Arena Pantanal.
 The stadium, which was built for the 2014 FIFA World Cup, has a maximum capacity of 42,968 people.
 Before the construction of the new stadium, the club played their home games at Estádio Eurico Gaspar Dutra, with a capacity of 4,500 people.

 Rivalries

-One of the biggest rivalries is against Luverdense.
+One of the biggest rivalries is against Luverdense from the city of Lucas do Rio Verde located 330km from Cuiabá, known as the Clássico Ouro-Verde (Golden-Green Classic).
 This game is considered to be the greatest derby in Mato Grosso today because the two teams are the largest forces in state football, as well as being a team match between the capital and the interior of Mato Grosso.

-Another rival is the Mixto, who contest a local derby with Cuiabá.
+Mixto is the main intra-city rival, it is a much older and traditional team than Cuiabá but it has been less successful in a national scale.
+It is known as Dérbi Cuiabano (Cuiabá Derby).